In George Orwell’s Animal Farm, Mollie is a horse who yearns for human attention and never feels at home after the Rebellion.

 What does Mollie symbolize in Animal Farm?

 Mollie, the horse, represents the Russian bourgeoisie, who felt threatened during the communist revolution.
-She symbolizes the segment of society that craves human attention and focuses on material comforts and vanity, which leaves her feeling uncomfortable with the changes brought on by Rebellion.
+She symbolizes the segment of society that craves human attention and focuses on material comforts and vanity, which makes her uncomfortable with the changes brought on by the Rebellion.

 Why is Mollie a strong name in Animal Farm?

-Mollie is a strong name as it portrays the characteristic traits and nature of the bourgeoisie class in Russia during the communist revolution.
-She is vain and materialistic, much as the bourgeois class is stereotypically perceived.
+Mollie is a strong name because it portrays the characteristics and nature of the bourgeoisie class in Russia during the communist revolution.
+She is vain and materialistic, much like the bourgeois class is stereotypically perceived.

-The feminine name also symbolizes her craving for human attention, reflecting the constant desire of the bourgeoisie for recognition and comfort.
+The feminine name also symbolizes her craving for human attention, reflecting the bourgeoisie’s constant desire for recognition and comfort.

 Did Mollie betray Animal Farm?